peteroupc/peteroupc.github.io/exporand.md

 [^42]: Shanker, Rama, Shambhu Sharma, Uma Shanker, and Ravi Shanker.
 "Sushila distribution and its application to waiting times data."
 International Journal of Business Management 3, no. 2 (2013): 1-11.

+[^43]: Chouia, Sarra, and Halim Zeghdoudi.
+"The xlindley distribution: Properties and application."
+Journal of Statistical Theory and Applications 20, no. 2 (2021): 318-327.

-[^43]: Devroye, L., Györfi, L., _Nonparametric Density Estimation: The L1 View_, 1985.
+[^44]: Devroye, L., Györfi, L., _Nonparametric Density Estimation: The L1 View_, 1985.

-[^44]: No note text yet.
+[^45]: No note text yet.

-[^45]: Loaiza-Ganem, Gabriel, and John P. Cunningham.
+[^46]: Loaiza-Ganem, Gabriel, and John P. Cunningham.
 "The continuous Bernoulli: fixing a pervasive error in variational autoencoders." _Advances in Neural Information Processing Systems_ 32 (2019).

-[^46]: Knuth, Donald E. and Andrew Chi-Chih Yao.
+[^47]: Knuth, Donald E. and Andrew Chi-Chih Yao.
 "The complexity of nonuniform random number generation", in _Algorithms and Complexity: New Directions and Recent Results_, 1976.

-[^47]: Lumbroso, J., "[**Optimal Discrete Uniform Generation from Coin Flips, and Applications**](https://arxiv.org/abs/1304.1916)", arXiv:1304.1916 [cs.DS].
+[^48]: Lumbroso, J., "[**Optimal Discrete Uniform Generation from Coin Flips, and Applications**](https://arxiv.org/abs/1304.1916)", arXiv:1304.1916 [cs.DS].

-[^48]: Efraimidis, P. "[**Weighted Random Sampling over Data Streams**](https://arxiv.org/abs/1012.0256v2)", arXiv:1012.0256v2 [cs.DS], 2015.
+[^49]: Efraimidis, P. "[**Weighted Random Sampling over Data Streams**](https://arxiv.org/abs/1012.0256v2)", arXiv:1012.0256v2 [cs.DS], 2015.

-[^49]: Glen, A.G., Leemis, L.M. and Drew, J.H., 2004.
+[^50]: Glen, A.G., Leemis, L.M. and Drew, J.H., 2004.
 Computing the distribution of the product of two continuous random variables.
 Computational statistics & data analysis, 44(3), pp.451-464.

+[^51]: Kinderman, A.J., Monahan, J.F., "Computer generation of random variables using the ratio of uniform deviates", _ACM Transactions on Mathematical Software_ 3(3), pp. 257-260, 1977.

+[^52]: Karney, C.F.F., 2016.
+Sampling exactly from the normal distribution.
+ACM Transactions on Mathematical Software (TOMS), 42(1), pp.1-14.
+Also: "[**Sampling exactly from the normal distribution**](https://arxiv.org/abs/1303.6257v2)", arXiv:1303.6257v2  [physics.comp-ph], 2014.

+[^53]: Leydold, J., "[**Automatic sampling with the ratio-of-uniforms method**](https://dl.acm.org/doi/10.1145/347837.347863)", ACM Transactions on Mathematical Software 26(1), 2000.

-[^50]: S. Kakutani, "On equivalence of infinite product measures", _Annals of Mathematics_ 1948.
+[^54]: S. Kakutani, "On equivalence of infinite product measures", _Annals of Mathematics_ 1948.

-[^51]: George Marsaglia.
+[^55]: George Marsaglia.
 "Random Variables with Independent Binary Digits."
 Ann.
 Math.
 Statist.
 42 (6) 1922 - 1929, December, 1971. [**https://doi.org/10.1214/aoms/1177693058**](https://doi.org/10.1214/aoms/1177693058) .

-[^52]: Chatterji, S. D..
+[^56]: Chatterji, S. D..
 “Certain induced measures and the fractional dimensions of their “supports”.”
 Zeitschrift für Wahrscheinlichkeitstheorie und Verwandte Gebiete 3 (1964): 184-192.

-[^53]: Chouia, Sarra, and Halim Zeghdoudi.
-"The xlindley distribution: Properties and application."
-Journal of Statistical Theory and Applications 20, no. 2 (2021): 318-327.

-[^54]: Kinderman, A.J., Monahan, J.F., "Computer generation of random variables using the ratio of uniform deviates", _ACM Transactions on Mathematical Software_ 3(3), pp. 257-260, 1977.

-[^55]: Daumas, M., Lester, D., Muñoz, C., "[**Verified Real Number Calculations: A Library for Interval Arithmetic**](https://arxiv.org/abs/0708.3721)", arXiv:0708.3721 [cs.MS], 2007.

-[^56]: Karney, C.F.F., 2016.
-Sampling exactly from the normal distribution.
-ACM Transactions on Mathematical Software (TOMS), 42(1), pp.1-14.
-Also: "[**Sampling exactly from the normal distribution**](https://arxiv.org/abs/1303.6257v2)", arXiv:1303.6257v2  [physics.comp-ph], 2014.

-[^57]: Leydold, J., "[**Automatic sampling with the ratio-of-uniforms method**](https://dl.acm.org/doi/10.1145/347837.347863)", ACM Transactions on Mathematical Software 26(1), 2000.

 <a id=Appendix></a>
 ## Appendix